Skip to content

 Tips

-2. Increase your contribution by 1% each year — you will barely notice the paycheck difference but the long-term impact is significant
+2. Increase your contribution by 1% each year at annual review time; on a $70,000 salary the after-tax paycheck impact is roughly $45-55 less per month but the long-term compounding is substantial

 Frequently Asked Questions